yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     }
     ```

-2. Yöntemi ' `AccessTheWebAsync`de çağırın.
+2. İçindeki yöntemi çağırın `AccessTheWebAsync` .

     ```csharp
     // ***Call SetUpURLList to make a list of web addresses.
     List<string> urlList = SetUpURLList();
     ```

-3. Listedeki her `AccessTheWebAsync` web adresini işlemek için aşağıdaki döngüyü ekleyin.
+3. `AccessTheWebAsync`Listesindeki her bir Web adresini işlemek için aşağıdaki döngüsünü ekleyin.

     ```csharp
     // ***Add a loop to process the list of web addresses.